Building a Basketball Practice Plan

 Explain the drill or play and then get your players working on it as quickly as possible!

-KISS and KILL stands for "keep it simple, stupid" and "keep it learnable and likeable".
+KISS and KILL stand for "keep it simple, stupid" and "keep it learnable and likable".

 You want your practices to be simple/easy to understand, likable (fun), and learnable (easy to improve).